UIUC-ECE374B/sp24.github.io/exams.md

 &nbsp;

-**Midterm 2 & Midterm 3 Room Assignments**
+### Exam Venue

-Midterm 2 & 3 will take place in different rooms from our regular classroom.
-Please locate your assigned exam room based on the **initial letter** of your **Last Name**
+The venue for midterm exams 2 and 3 will be as follows.
+The room assigned to you will be based on the first letter of your Last Name (the last word in your full name).

 - A to G: Gregory Hall 100
 - H to L: Loomis Laboratory of Physics 151
 - M to S: Natural History Building 2079